ColOfAbRiX/the-road-to-fp/06_advanced_functions.md

 Estimated reading time: 13 minutes

-After having introduced pure functions in the previous chapter, there are many more things to know about them and how Scala works with functions.
+After having introduced pure functions and composition in the previous chapters, there are many more things to know about functions, how can we play with them and what Scala allows us to do and it's important you become accustomed to these features because they'll play a role in the rest of the lessons.

 ## On Scala functions